T-Regx uses a variety of exceptions to provide proper flow control.

 PatternException unifies exceptions thrown from

-Pattern::prepare().
-Because of that, we don't recommending catching
+Pattern::inject().
+Because of that, we don't recommend catching

 PatternException, unless you

-actually need to handle every exception expected of those methods.
+actually need to handle every exception thrown from those methods.

 - Inappropriately constructed pattern being used: